 We want to help firms understand what they are required to do under our rules and what our expectations are of them.
-On this page, we outline why your commitment to customers does not end after they enter into an agreement with you.

 In practical terms, treating customers fairly means ensuring that the product or service works as intended over its lifetime.
 For lenders, this can mean taking steps to identify customers who begin to show signs of financial difficulty and acting appropriately.
 It also means treating customers who fall into arrears or default with patience and consideration.
 For brokers, it may mean refunding any fees paid (of more than £5) if a credit agreement isn’t entered into.